 |Start date||Not fixed.|

-Studying in the School of Psychological Science will give you the opportunity to be part of a vibrant postgraduate community and a world-class department.
-Our postgraduate students are a very important part of the school's research culture and are a key component in maintaining our international research reputation.
+Studying human behaviour in the School of Psychological Science will give you the opportunity to be part of a vibrant postgraduate community and a world class research department with more than 30 internationally recognised academic staff.
+The programme aims to provide students with outstanding and cutting-edge training from the purest research into psychology to interdisciplinary research in a wide range of areas.
+These include advancing the frontiers of cognitive science into engineering or educational applications, investigating the neural mechanisms underlying human behaviours, and developing integrated interventions to improve health and wellbeing.
+Our postgraduate students are a very important part of the School’s research culture and a key component in maintaining our international research reputation.

 Fees for 2021/22